 Palestine on a Plate: Memories from My Mother’s Kitchen, written by Joudie Kalla, features the flavorful cuisine of Palestine with over one hundred recipes and stunning photography.
-There are plenty of traditional dishes that have been passed down through the generations and into kitchens around the world such as Mussakhan (Chicken with Sumac, Olive Oil & Onions), Samakeh Harrah (Sea Bream with Spicy Red Sauce), Halawet Il Jibn (Sticky Sweet Cheese & Cream Wraps), and Sabanekh Wa Jibneh (Spinach & Cheese Parcels) along with more creative dishes featuring Palestinian flavors like the Za’atar Buns, Artichoke Hearts with Lamb, Saffron & Lemon Cod with Jeweled Herby Rice, and Tahini Brownies.
+You will find traditional dishes that have been passed down through the generations and into kitchens around the world such as Mussakhan (Chicken with Sumac, Olive Oil & Onions), Samakeh Harrah (Sea Bream with Spicy Red Sauce), and Sabanekh Wa Jibneh (Spinach & Cheese Parcels) along with more creative ideas featuring Palestinian flavors like the Za’atar Buns, Artichoke Hearts with Lamb, and Tahini Brownies.
 I will also be sharing her recipe for Halloumi Meshwi (Pan-Grilled Halloumi with Lemon) following the review.

 Disclosure: I received this book from Interlink Publishing in exchange for my honest review.
 All comments and opinions are my own.
 This post contains Amazon affiliate links.
 If you purchase something through the link, I may receive a small commission at no extra charge to you.